bbertinc/mybiobotschallenge/README.md

 > exit()
 ```

+You can then obtain the SITE_ID string from:

 ```bash
 > python manage.py tellsiteid

 The default site's ID is u'57c4b5a4393d508ac41f0cde'.
 To use the sites framework, add this line to settings.py:
 SITE_ID=u'57c4b5a4393d508ac41f0cde'
 ```
+Update SITE_ID in settings.py